nora-codes/CS50-PSET10/README.md

 - *Location*: The location of the encryption method within the password, selected from a dropdown list.

-- *Custom Location*: When the user wants to input a speicific location that is not listed in the dropdown options.
+- *Custom Location* Used when the user wants to input a specific location that is not listed in the dropdown options.

 - *Remove*: If the user has selected to remove an encryption method, this variable